Abhijeet Bhattacharya: Personal life

-Career
+Film career

 He was launched by R. D. Burman in a Bengali film with a duet song with Asha Bhosle.He did stage shows as a singer with R. D. Burman in his starting career.
 He has been deeply influenced by the singer Kishore Kumar.

-He sang for some superhit movies in 90's include Baadshah, Dilwale Dulhaniya Le Jayenge, Rakshak, Darr, Josh, Dhadkan, Judaai,Raaz, Pyar To Hona Hi Tha, Khoobsurat, Aap Mujhe Achche Lagne Lage, Chal Mere Bhai, Biwi No. 1,Coolie No. 1,Anari No. 1,Raja Babu,Joru Ka Ghulam,Jodi No. 1.
+Movies he sang in 90's include Baadshah, Dilwale Dulhaniya Le Jayenge, Rakshak, Darr, Josh, Dhadkan, Raaz, Pyar To Hona Hi Tha, Khoobsurat, Na Tum Jano Na Hum, Kaho Na Pyar Hai, Tum Bin, Dillagi, Jodi No. 1.
 He was in Khiladi, Mr. and Mrs. Khiladi, Khiladi 420, Main Khiladi Tu Anari, Sabse Bada Khiladi, and Dhadkan.

-His 2000s career included Red Chillies Entertainment's first film Phir Bhi Dil Hai Hindustani, Dhadkan, Tum Bin,Josh, Asoka.
-Following with Dhoom's Dilbara, Gangster's Lamha Lamha with Sunidhi Chauhan, Om Shanti Om's Dhoom Tana Na with Shreya Ghoshal.
+His 2000s career included Red Chillies Entertainment's first film Phir Bhi Dil Hai Hindustani, Dhadkan, Josh, Asoka.
+Following with Dhoom's Dilbara ,Gangster's Lamha Lamha with Sunidhi Chauhan, Om Shanti Om's Dhoom Tana Na with Shreya Ghoshal.

 Later he sang for Ranbir Kapoor in film Besharam.
 The song was Dil ka jo haal hai with Shreya Ghoshal.

-In May 2019, Abhijeet released "Chakde Fatte" which is the Cricket World Cup Song for 2019.
+In May 2019, Abhijeet Released Chakde Fatte which is the Cricket World Cup Song for 2019.
 The song was well appreciated by listeners.
 Many of his iconic songs are now being remade by new age composers, such as Tan Tana Tan from Judwaa 2, Ole Ole from Jawaani Jaaneman where the actor was himself Saif Ali Khan, Mai Khiladi Tu Anadi from Selfiee, Husnn Hai Suhana from Coolie No. 1, Sheher Ki Ladki from Khandaani Shafakhana and many more in the list.
 His Salman Khan duo famous song Chunnri Chunnri was recreated by famous South Korea band BTS in 2020 and it became very famous in reels from Instagram.
-In 2020 his first released song came for the movie Shukranu, a 1970s feel like song "Khwaab hai ya haqeqaat" duet with Indian Idol fame Krishnakali Saha released from Zee Music Company.
-In September 2021 Abhijeet is judged Sangeet er Moha Juddho, a reality show airing on Colours Bangla Channel along with other judges Jeet Ganguli, Ustad Rashid Khan.
-In 2024 he sang in two commercially hit films Shaastri and Khadaan from Tollywood (Bengali).
-His song "Haaye Re Biye" was on trending.
+In 2020 his first released song came for the Movie Shukranu, a 70s feel like song "Khwaab hai ya haqeqaat" duet with Indian Idol fame Krishnakali Saha released from Zee Music Company.
+In September 2021 Abhijeet is judged 'Sangeet er Moha Juddho', a reality show airing on Colours Bangla Channel along with other judges Jeet Ganguli, Ustad Rashid Khan.